akeneo/pim-helpcenter/content/md/first-steps/discover-the-dashboard.md

 ![image](../img/dummy.png)

 ::: info
-To bring you more visibility on the job’s status, it is displayed in green when successful (no warnings), yellow when successful but with warnings, and red when it failed.
+To bring you more visibility on the job’s status, it is displayed in green when successful (no warnings), yellow when successful but with warnings (total number of warnings are also displayed), and red when it failed.
 :::

 ## Proposals to review _(Enterprise Edition only)_

-In the Entreprise Edition and depending on [your permissions](/articles/access-rights-on-products.html), you might see an additional widget that allows you to review suggestion of modifications made on products.
+In the Entreprise Edition and depending on [your permissions](/articles/access-rights-on-products.html), you might see an additional widget that allows you to [review suggestion of modifications made on products](/articles/review-products-proposals.html).

 ![image](../img/dummy.png)

-This widget will display the last proposals to review.
+This widget will display the last [proposals](/articles/proposals-workflow.html) to review.
 To see all pending reviews, click on the `View all` button.

 ::: ee
 This widget is only available for Enterprise Edition clients.